The server plugin API has these characteristics:

 Plugins have access to server services.

 The services interface exposes server functionality that plugins can access using ordinary function calls.
-For details, see Section 29.3, “MySQL Services for Components and Plugins”.
+For details, see Section 29.3, “MySQL Services for Plugins”.

 In some respects, the server plugin API is similar to the older user-defined function (UDF) API that it supersedes, but the plugin API has several advantages over the older interface.
 For example, UDFs had no versioning information.
 Also, the newer plugin interface eliminates the security issues of the older UDF interface.
 The older interface for writing nonplugin UDFs permitted libraries to be loaded from any directory searched by the system's dynamic linker, and the symbols that identified the UDF library were relatively nonspecific.